bogdanbatrinu/bogdanbatrinu/README.md

 Remote (United Kingdom) - Greater London, England · RemoteRemote (United Kingdom) - Greater London, England · Remote
 - Gained practical experience in research, analysis and design of industrial policies, particularly in modern welding techniques;
-- Managed and foreseen to completion a short-scale welding project in a controlled environment;
+- Managed and completed a small-scale welding project in a controlled environment;
-- Consulted a local team of skilled workers on improving the output of the facility the have been working in by proposing slight changes in materials supplies and equipment used by them;
+- Consulted a local team of skilled workers on improving the output of the facility by proposing slight changes in materials, supplies, and equipment used by them;
 - Summarised and presented the results of the placement by using advanced PowerPoint and PowerBI visualisations.